Thanking Veterans for Their Service

 Operation Gratitude’s founder Carolyn Blashek wants Veterans from all eras to know their service is not forgotten.
 It’s never too late to say, ‘Thank You to these heroic men and women,” she says.

-Blashek cherishes the words of 95-year-old World War II veteran, Steve Politis (pictured right) who said upon receiving an Operation Gratitude Care Package from her: “You are the first person in history to give a care package to someone who served in a war before you were even born.”
+Blashek cherishes the words of World War II veteran, Steve Politis (pictured right) who said upon receiving an Operation Gratitude Care Package from her: “You are the first person in history to give a care package to someone who served in a war before you were even born.”

 Join us!
 It is not too late to say “Thank You!”